House of Shock: The Church of Satan

 The room itself is in no way based on the actual satanic church, but is mainly a depiction of what a church dedicated to Satan might look like.

 Media

 The House of Shock was featured on the "Night of the Living Possums" episode of A&E's Billy the Exterminator, taped in late 2010 and televised March 10, 2012.
 This episode featured Billy and Ricky rid the haunted house of wild possums before it opens for the season.

 The House of Shock appeared in the 2007 Travel Channel special Halloween's Most Extreme.

 The House was featured in Goatwhore's 2014 music video for their song "Baring Teeth for Revolt".
 Shock rock band Gwar also used House of Shock as the set for their music video "Eighth Lock".

+In 1995, the House of Shock was featured on an exclusive video entitled Video Backlash by Purgatory Productions.
+The video's main showcase was the NOLA sludge metal scene at the time that featured performances of bands Down, Crowbar, Acid Bath, Soilent Green and more.